irfan-fadhlurrahman/accident-risk-scoring/README.md

 * Around 85% accidents occur when there are no physical crossing within 50 meters.
 * Almost 80% of total accidents happen when the street light is present, while only less than 7% accidents happen when there are no street lights or the street lights are unknown.
 * Weather conditions are mostly fine without high winds in 79.3% of total accidents and around 15% happen when it is raining.
-* The road surface conditions are dry when approximately 77% accidents occured, while 18% accidents occured when the road is wet or damp.
+* The road surface condition is dry when approximately 77% accidents occured, while 18% accidents occured when the road is wet or damp.
 * Most accidents happen when there are no special conditions on the road and no carriageway hazards present.
 They accounted for 89.4% and 96% observations respectively.
 * 60% of total accidents happen in urban areas.
-* Police officers attend the scene of accidents for 81.7% of total accidents.
+* Police officers attend the scene of accidents 81.7% of the time.

 #### Recommendation
 * Charge more to the people who subscribe the insurance if they have similar attributes or profiles with the one who has a higher accident risk index, so that the insurance company can reduce the losses if the insurance claims are increasing in certain regions.